notacoderr/BloodVault2/railway.md

 ## 1. Create a Railway project and service

-1. Create a new project in the Railway dashboard.
-2. Connect your GitHub repository or use `railway up` from a local clone.
+1. In the Railway dashboard click **New Project → Deploy from GitHub repo** and authorize Railway to read your account if prompted.
+2. Pick the repository that contains BloodVault2 (your fork or the upstream repo).
+If you already created a generic Node service from the template that points at `alphasec/nodejs`, delete that service or disconnect its source so the new one can attach to the correct repository.
+3. After the repository is selected Railway asks for a root directory.
+Enter `node-app` so the build runs inside the Express project instead of the repository root.
+You can change this later under **Service → Settings → Build & Deploy → Root Directory**.
+If the service still shows `alphasec/nodejs` as the deployment source, open the same settings page, click **Disconnect** next to the GitHub repository, and then **Connect** to your BloodVault2 fork with `node-app` as the root directory.
-3. When prompted for the service root directory choose `node-app` (or set the "Root Directory" field to `node-app` in the service settings).
-Railway's Nixpacks builder will detect the Node application automatically and run `npm install` followed by `npm start`.
+4. Railway's Nixpacks builder will detect the Node application automatically and run `npm install` followed by `npm start`.
+You do not need to override the start command unless you want to enable the development server manually.
-4. Set the service health check path to `/health` so Railway can verify the API is running.
+5. Set the service health check path to `/health` so Railway can verify the API is running.

 ## 2. Provision backing services